The best pubs and bars Belfast has to offer can easily match up in terms of quality and nightlife with any other major city in Ireland.

 - Some pubs in Belfast have historic connections to famous figures and celebrities.
 For example, the Crown Liquor Saloon is believed to have been a regular haunt of author C.S.
 Lewis.

-10. Muriel’s Café Bar – for its selection of gins
+10. Muriel’s Café Bar – one for all the cocktail lovers and gin connoisseurs

 Address: 12-14 Church Lane, BT1 4QN Belfast

 READ ALSO: IB4UD’s Top 5 best cocktail bars in Belfast